ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 manager, like Node Version Manager, or `nvm`, to install Node, reducing the complexity of managing multiple versions of Node.js.

-As of this writing, to install or update `nvm` on a Mac or Linux machine, you can use the install script using cURL in the CLI interface you just opened by copy and pasting this command to your command line, and pressing enter:
+As of this writing, to install or update `nvm` on a Mac or Linux machine, you can use the install script using cURL in the CLI interface you just opened by copying and pasting one of the commands in the first two examples to your command line, and pressing enter:

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash